Duet3D/wiki-content/User_manual/Reference/DWC_webcam.md

 ## Configuration

 The Motion configuration file `motion.conf` file is created in `0:/sys/motion.conf`, and can be edited in DWC.
 The standard configuration streams video using the built-in webserver, and is not set to capture images or video.
-However, this is usually done at 1 frame per second, with a resolution of 1280x720.
-If you would prefer a higher frame rate, at the expense of making the Raspberry Pi work a bit harder, add the following to motion.conf:
+However, the stream usually runs at 1 frame per second, with a resolution of 1280x720.
+If you would prefer a higher frame rate and better quality, at the expense of making the Raspberry Pi work a bit harder, you can add the following to motion.conf:

 ```
 # When Motion is started, pause the motion detection.
 Default: off